 Originally published on:

-ContentsIncluded in this set is a single fret of metal photo-etched parts to enhance the following in the new Hasegawa kit:
+Eduard Ki-44 Shoki Interior Self-AdhesiveIncluded in this set are pre-colored photo-etched parts to enhance the following parts of the new Hasegawa kit:

-ConclusionThis set, along with the pre-colored interior set, transforms an already good kit into a show-winner.
-Less-expensive than the full detail set, it provides all the most important parts for a stunning model.
+ConclusionThis set transforms an already good kit into a show-winner.
+Less-expensive than the full interior detail set, it provides all the most important parts for a stunning model.

 Please remember, when contacting retailers or manufacturers, to mention that you saw their products highlighted here - on AeroScale.